Deciding to get help

 To receive HAT, a person will visit a clinic and receive an injection of heroin.
 It must be administered on-site; it can’t be taken away.

-HAT is currently only available in some countries like Switzerland, Germany and Denmark.
+HAT is currently available in some countries like Switzerland, Germany and Denmark.

 Hydromorphone is an opioid used to treat moderate to severe pain.
 It can also be used to treat opioid dependence and addiction in a way similar to heroin-assisted treatment.